Query Options Reference

 hdx_log_query

 When set to false, suppress this query from the query log.
-Metrics will still be tallied.
 Only usable in the SETTINGS clause of an SQL query.
+Metrics are always collected.

 Default is true.